The Employment Law Review: Malaysia

-The most common category is employment relationships in the private sector between an employer and an employee.
+The most common category is the employment relationship in the private sector between an employer and an employee.
 Given that this is a contractual relationship, the terms of the employment contract determine the rights and duties of the employer and the employee thereunder.
-Malaysian case law also recognises employees' implied rights and duties, including the implied term of mutual trust and confidence, and the implied duty of fidelity.
-Private sector employment relationships are also regulated by statutory law, which regulates many terms of employment, such as working hours, overtime, minimum wages, termination benefits, holidays, retirement age, statutory pension and social security insurance benefits.
+Malaysian case law also recognises employees' implied rights and duties, including the implied terms of mutual trust and confidence, and the implied duty of fidelity.
+Private sector employment relationships are also regulated by statutory law in respect of many of the terms of employment, such as working hours, overtime, minimum wages, dismissal benefits, holidays, retirement age, statutory pension and social security insurance benefits.
 Employees have a right to register a trade union, which, upon recognition by the employer, may commence collective bargaining on behalf of the employees.
 A registered trade union may also take industrial action, such as engaging in strikes and picketing.
 However, strikes are rare as there are many statutory restrictions to these actions.

-The second category is employment relationships within the public sector, namely those who hold public offices such as members of the armed forces, the judicial and legal service, the general public service of Malaysia, the police force, the joint federal and state public services, and the education service and public service in each state.
-Employees who are in this type of employment relationship are provided special protection under Article 135 of the Federal Constitution.
-The aforementioned public officers are protected from dismissal or reduction in rank without being given a reasonable opportunity to be heard under Article 135(2) of the Federal Constitution.
+Another category is employment relationships within the public sector, for those who hold public offices, such as members of the armed forces, the judicial and legal service, the general public service of Malaysia, the police force, the joint federal and state public services, and the education service and public service in each state.
+Employees who are in this type of employment relationship are afforded special protection under Article 135 of the Federal Constitution.
+Public officers are protected from dismissal or reduction in rank without being given a reasonable opportunity to be heard under Article 135(2) of the Federal Constitution.

-The third category of employment relationships is a hybrid of the first two categories.
-This applies to employees of statutory authorities, such as those under a statutory body corporate or a local council.
-They are not employees as provided in the definition of public service under Article 132 of the Federal Constitution and as such cannot be regarded as public servants under the Federal Constitution.
+The third category of employment relationship is a hybrid of the first two categories and applies to employees of statutory authorities, such as those under a statutory body corporate or a local council.
+They are not employees as provided in the definition of public service under Article 132 of the Federal Constitution and as such cannot be regarded as public servants under the Constitution.
 They are not regarded as private sector employees either, as they are employed by statutory bodies or authorities and perform 'public' functions.
-See Section III.i, which highlights the rights of such an employee in applying for certiorari to challenge a dismissal from employment.2
+Nevertheless, this type of employee has the right to apply for certiorari to challenge a dismissal from employment.2

-Apart from the civil courts, under the Employment Act 1955 (EA), the Director General of Labour (DGL) can hear employment disputes relating to the terms of a contract of employment or disputes relating to a breach of a provision of the EA or Wages Council Act 1947.3 These disputes are brought before the Labour Court, presided over by the DGL; however, note that the DGL can only hear cases for employees earning 5,000 ringgit or less.
+Apart from the civil courts, under the Employment Act 1955 (EA), the Director General of Labour (DGL) can hear employment disputes relating to the terms of a contract of employment or disputes relating to a breach of a provision of the EA or Wages Council Act 1947.3 These disputes are brought before the Labour Court, which is presided over by the DGL; however, the DGL can hear cases only for employees earning 5,000 ringgit or less.

 The high courts also exercise a supervisory function over the industrial courts and an appellate function over the Labour Court.
-Thus, the high courts have the power to hear judicial review applications to quash decisions by the industrial courts.
-They also have the power to hear applications concerning questions of law from the industrial courts.7 The high courts can also hear appeals of decisions by the Labour Court.8
+Thus, the high courts have the power to hear judicial review applications to quash decisions by the industrial courts.7 Furthermore, with effect from 1 January 2021, they also have the power to hear appeals from the industrial courts.8 In the past, the high courts had limited powers to hear applications from the industrial courts on questions of law only.
+Now they can hear appeals on questions of both law and fact.
+The high courts can also hear appeals of decisions by the Labour Court.9

 Year in review